mongodb-labs/atlas-cli-plugin-terraform/README.md

 ### Usage

+You can find more information in the [Migration Guide: Cluster to Advanced Cluster](https://registry.terraform.io/providers/mongodb/mongodbatlas/latest/docs/guides/cluster-to-advanced-cluster-migration-guide).

 **Note**: In order to use the **Preview for MongoDB Atlas Provider 2.0.0** of `mongodbatlas_advanced_cluster`, you need to set the environment variable `MONGODB_ATLAS_PREVIEW_PROVIDER_V2_ADVANCED_CLUSTER` to `true`.

 If you want to convert a Terraform configuration from `mongodbatlas_cluster` to `mongodbatlas_advanced_cluster`, use the following command: